sbagh/stockExchange/README.md

 -  install react and node modules
 -  start server.js
 -  start react
+-  add records to db: user_accounts, user_portfolio, stock_data
 -  on the browser: select a user, see their portfololio, create buy/sell orders, cancel orders that are "Open"

-Current progress:
+Completed features:

--  You can switch between the 3 users.
--  See user's portfolio, inlcuding their stocks and cash.
+-  Switch between the 3 users, and see the user's portfolio (their stocks and cash)
--  See stock prices through a list of pre-defined tickers
+-  See latest stock prices
 -  Set buy/sell orders:
    -  Orders will post to server.js which uses the stockMatchingClass
    -  The stockMatchingClass matches the highest buy to the highest sell order.